-The Dutch energy industry is mostly private, but the state, the provinces, and municipalities retain ownership in the natural gas and electricity sectors.
+The Dutch energy industry is mostly private, but the state, the provinces, and municipalities retain a structural role and ownership in the natural gas and electricity sectors.
 The upstream oil and gas sector is entirely private and liberalised.
-NAM, jointly owned by Royal Dutch Shell and Exxon Mobil, operates Groningen and hence is the largest producer of natural gas.
+NAM (Nederlandse Aardolie Maatschappij), jointly owned by Royal Dutch Shell and Exxon Mobil, operates Groningen and hence is the largest producer of natural gas.
 Smaller onshore and offshore fields are operated by a variety of private oil and natural gas companies.
 All the refineries and distribution and retailing networks are privately owned.

 State-owned Gasunie, through its affiliate Gasunie Transport Services (GTS), owns and operates the natural gas transmission network.
-GasTerra, a trading and supply company, sells domestically produced gas in the Netherlands.
-The state owns half of GasTerra and the other half is owned in equal parts by Shell and Exxon and is the dominant player in the wholesale market with a share exceeding 70%.
+GasTerra, a trading and supply company which is owned by 50% by the state, sells domestically produced gas in the Netherlands.
+The other half is owned in equal parts by Shell and Exxon and is the dominant player in the wholesale market with a share exceeding 70%.
 Three large supply companies - Eneco, RWE-Essent, and Vattenfall-Nuon - dominate the retail market.
 Under a 2006 law mandating ownership unbundling of distribution companies, distribution assets must be fully separated from supply activity, and cannot be sold to private companies or investors.
 Competition in the retail natural-gas market is thus well developed.
 Unlike in most other EU countries, a relatively large proportion of small consumers have hence switched away from the incumbent suppliers.